codeinred/codeinred/README.md

 Both of these are at the stage where I feel that other people can start using and experimenting with them, and I'd love for you to take a look at them!

+I'm availible on [twitter](https://twitter.com/codeinred) and via email if you'd like to get in touch, or if there's any improvements you see to any of my projects, feel free to submit a pull request with your work!